Liechti-IT/FileTransfer/README.md

 16 3    * * *   www-data  php /path/to/"FileTransfer"/admin.php clean_async
 ```

-### I have some troubles with IE

-If you have some strange behavior with IE, you may configure [compatibility mode](http://feedback.dominknow.com/knowledgebase/articles/159097-internet-explorer-ie8-ie9-ie10-and-ie11-compat).

-Anyway I would recommend you to use another web browser. :)

 ### How can I change the theme?

 You may change the default theme to any of the existing ones or a custom.